 If you enjoy good food, friendly people and easy living, Arkansas may be just the place for your next assignment.
 It offers fun cities and towns to explore, and a low cost of living that makes it easy to stretch your travel nursing salary.

-The team at American Mobile can help you get your Arkansas RN license, find the perfect assignment, cover your housing and travel expenses, and reimburse your Arkansas board of nursing license fees!
+The team at American Mobile can help you get your Arkansas RN license, find the perfect travel nurse assignment in Arkansas, cover your housing and travel expenses, and reimburse your Arkansas board of nursing license fees!

 Registered nurses who hold a nursing license in another state must apply for Arkansas licensure by endorsement before they can begin working as a travel nurse.

 1. Create an account on the Arkansas Nurse Portal, which is maintained by the Arkansas State Board of Nursing (ASBN).

 2. Pay the application fees for an RN license by endorsement, currently $125.

 3. Submit verification of current licensure to the ASBN.
 If you were originally licensed in one of the states listed on Nursys, you must obtain verification through Nursys.
 If you were originally licensed in a state that is NOT on the Nursys website, you must obtain verification by mailing the ASBN Verification Form to the licensing agency in that state.